 There are definite advantages to being a large and diversified organization.
-For one, if you can offer everything and anything a potential client could ever want, your firm is more likely to stay busy and continue to employ a diverse group of talented employees.
+If you can offer everything and anything a potential client could ever want, your firm is more likely to stay busy and continue to employ a diverse group of talented employees.
 But this sets the firm up as a “jack of all trades, master of none.

 Larger organizations often grow by diversifying their portfolio, adding of client-requested services and locations or even through selective mergers and acquisitions.
 There is nothing wrong with a varied growth strategy, but it’s important to review this strategy often.